All patients must read, understand and agree to the following payment and cancellation policies.

 This includes: what we are going to do, why we are going to do it, and how we are going to do it.
 I aim to explain these things as simply and clearly as possible and questions are always welcome.

 Many of us see Massage Therapy as pretty risk-free.
 Most of the time this is true.
-But there are some techniques that may be riskier than others and there are underlying health issues or medications that can increase the risks.
+But, there are some techniques that may be riskier than others and some underlying health issues or medications that can increase the risks.
 Side effects are not as serious as risks, but you should be made aware of those as well.

 When the treatment is explained to you, you are free to say yes to all of it, some of it, or none of it.
 For instance, you may be OK with certain areas being touched, but not others.
 This is your opportunity to voice those preferences.